Existence and regularity of source-type self-similar solutions for stable thin-film equations: Introduction

-The rest of this paper is devoted to the proof of the main result: Theorem \ref{th1}.
-The proof of Theorem \ref{th1} mainly uses the method introduced in \cite{GGO}.
-Our argument is based on a shooting method with respect to two parameters, unlike in \cite{GGO} where the shooting is done only with respect to one parameter.
-Section 2 deals with the unfolding of the singularity in the three variables $x,\, x^\beta,\, x^\gamma$.
+The rest of this paper is devoted to the proof of the main result, that is Theorem \ref{th1}.
+Section 2 deals with the unfolding of the singularity in the three variables $x,\, b\,x^\beta$ and $\mu\,x^\gamma$.
 Section 3 is devoted to the study of the related linear problem.
 In the forth section, we prove the local existence for the nonlinear problem.
 Section 5 is devoted to the shooting arguments in order to obtain the desired existence and regularity.
 In the sequel, $C$ will be used to denote a constant which may vary from line to line.
 We also use $A\lesssim B$ to denote an estimate of the form $A\leq C B$ for some absolute constant $C$, $A\approx B$ if $A\lesssim B$ and $B\lesssim A$ and $A\ll B$ if $A$ is sufficiently small with respect to $B$.
+Finally, we use the notation $\N_0=\N\cup\{0\}=\{0,1,2,\cdots\}.$